Nitchanan-K/zoom_auto_login_poc/README.md

 ## Ideas
 * Add Python Speech Recognition do click emogi base on wave signal and by using AssemblyAI API to turn voice into text and use text into code action.
-* Add ChatGPT API get tasks from Voice Recognition and ask answer to ChatGPT than send data back to finish the tasks accordingly.
+* Add ChatGPT API get tasks from Voice Recognition and ask qestions to ChatGPT and get answer than send data back to finish the tasks accordingly.